MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 -	[Update/SetDisablePauseUXAccess](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-update#update-setdisablepauseuxaccess)

 ### Enabled Settings page visibility for HoloLens 2
+- Increased UI control in the Settings App, which may be confused to show a limited selection of pages.

 We’ve now enabled a policy that allows IT Admins to either prevent specific pages in the System Settings app from being visible or accessible, or to do so for all pages except those specified.
 To learn how to fully customize this feature click the link below.

 - [PageVisibilityList](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-settings#settings-pagevisibilitylist)